 This secret PT is stored until needed to generate a session specific PWE (see 12.4.5.2 (PWE and secret generation)).

+The identifier used in the calculations above shall be the value extracted from the SAE Commit message.
+If protected password identifiers are used, the identifier in the calculations above shall be the plaintext password identifier that was wrapped to or unwrapped from the Protected Identifier field of the Protected Password Identifier element, otherwise it shall be the value from the Identifier field of the Password Identifier element.

 Modify 12.4.5.3 (REVme/D6.0 P3012 L13) as indicated:

 12.4.5.3 Construction of an SAE Commit message